-What is the better policy – pay a dividend or focus on growth?
+What is the better policy for a company – pay a dividend vs. focus on growth?

 There’s no right or superior answer between the two approaches – it’s largely a matter of company need.
 You might potentially expect smaller companies to be more inclined to focus on growth a business tends to be expensive in terms of capital.
 A more established business may not need the money and be more inclined to pay a dividend.

 When looking at a stock for investment purposes, the most important thing is that whatever the companies policy is that it makes logical sense in supporting their business strategy.

 What are the advantages or disadvantages of investing for dividends and income?

 - When a company pays a dividend you’ll receive it then and there.
 You can therefore have the flexibility to use it for immediate passive income or reinvest it as works for you.

 - Equally because you’ve been paid it’s out you physically have that money, rather than theoretical gain in a stock price.

 - As the company declares a dividend in advance, you know the broad yield and can work this into your expectations.

 - If a company is in a position to pay a dividend, it’s likely in a position where it has a constant stream of steady earnings.